YouTubeHDR/hdr_metadata/README.md

 If you want to specify a 3D Look-Up Table (LUT) as the hint to YouTube's SDR downconversion, select both the LUT and the HDR video, and drag and drop them on the app.
 The tool will automatically attach the LUT to the generated `*.mkv` files.
-The user must name the LUT file with a `.cube` extension.
+Note that the user MUST name the LUT file with a `.cube` extension to inform the app the file is a look up table.